kriszyp/alkali/README.md

 greeting.put('Hello')
 ```
 This will notify derived variables and bound elements.
 This will result in the element binding queuing up a rendering, which will later execute and execute any necessary transforms, showing "Hello, World" in our `<div>`.

+# Compatibility

+Alkali is tested and runs on IE11+ or any other modern browser, and can also on NodeJS (without DOM generation).

 # Variables